renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added a chapter on common hazards.
   - which has fire, drowning, falling, realistic and stupid traps, and other fun things.
 - Some editing and clean-up in *representing a character* and other chapters.
+- Added asides to list major cities and languages to the Goblin Empire and the Kingdoms of Men.
+- Added a new minor faction, the Kingdom of Foam and Cloud
+- Added Certa to the Kingdoms of Men.
+- Added some quest-hook asides.

 Feedback Questions